May is National Hepatitis Awareness Month

 Public encouraged to review immunization records and learn about risk factors for the disease

 FOR IMMEDIATE RELEASE:

-LAS VEGAS – May 1, 2006 – May is national Hepatitis Awareness Month.
+Las Vegas – May is national Hepatitis Awareness Month.
 One in 10 Americans is affected by liver disease, including men, women and children of every race and age group.
 The health district encourages everyone to review their immunization status, and learn more about the risk factors, treatment and prevention of viral hepatitis.

 The most common forms of viral hepatitis include hepatitis A, B and C. Hepatitis A is most often transmitted by ingesting food or water that has been contaminated with the feces of an infected person.
 Those most at risk are children in communities with high levels of hepatitis A, travelers to high-risk geographic areas and men who have sex with men.
 To help prevent hepatitis A transmission, parents and care givers should always wash their hands thoroughly after changing diapers, and children should be taught to wash their hands with soap and warm water after using the restroom.

 Hepatitis B and C are blood borne diseases transmitted when blood or body fluids from an infected person enter the body of a susceptible person.
 The disease is most-frequently transmitted through injection drug use with a common needle and through sexual activity.
 Both hepatitis B and C can cause chronic infection which may lead to development of cirrhosis of the liver and/or liver cancer.
 Some people infected with hepatitis C initially may not have any symptoms, and may not know they have been infected.
 People in the following risk groups should be tested for hepatitis C:

 - Anyone ever notified of receiving blood from a donor who later tested positive for hepatitis C;